 How to Repair Winter Damage

-The climbers can be tied more securely to their trellises and wrapped with a fine muslin type cloth for winter protection.
-The shrub roses can be pruned a bit and then also wrapped with the muslin or other fine cloth material for some added protection.
-This helps hold their canes together so they act more as one unit and, thus, have greater strength to hold up under snow loads and provides better wind resistance.
+The climbers can be tied more securely to their trellises and wrapped with a fine muslin-type cloth for winter protection.
+The shrub roses can be pruned a bit and then also wrapped with the muslin or another fine cloth material for some added protection.
+This helps hold their canes together so they act more as one unit and, thus, have greater strength to hold up under snow loads and provide better wind resistance.

 The damage from winter winds whipping the canes and breaking them can be pruned out in spring.
 However, if the wind breaks the canes off down into the ground, we can only seal the wound and encourage new cane growth (aka: basal breaks) come spring.

 Epsom salt goes a long way to encouraging basal breaks.
-A half cup of Epsom salts around all the large rose bushes and ¼ cup around the miniature rose bushes should do the trick.
+A half-cup (120 ml.) of Epsom salts around all the large rose bushes and ¼ cup (60 ml.) around the miniature rose bushes should do the trick.
 Water in well early spring.

 Protecting Roses in Winter